Moritisimor/CascadeShell/README.md

 ```Console
 chdir <Destination>
 ```
-This command will change the current directory to the target, telling the user if all went right, or if something failed.
+This command will change the current directory to the target.

 The only valid variation of this command is ```cd```